Novel Writing Tips

 Setting and Characters

-1) Establish the
+1) Establish the distant and close location.

 2) Describe the